GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-12-01-creating-opal-tools-in-csharp.md

 Because Opal Tools are invoked by Opal itself, the only way to test them locally is through API testing tools such as **Postman** or **HTTP** files.
 HTTP files allow you to version-control your test requests and run them directly from your IDE.

-- In VS Code, install the [REST Client extension by Huachao Mao](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+- In VS Code, install the [REST Client extension by Huachao Mao](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to enable this functionality.
 - In Visual Studio, you’ll need version 17.14.19 or later, which offers proper HTTP-file support, including authorization headers.

 Here is an example HTTP file for testing both the discovery endpoint and the tool endpoint.
 Your IDE will render a "Send Request" link above each request: